 Marriott Rewards® Premier offers a program is rewarding for cardmembers who regularly stay Marriott locations, where they’ll earn 5 points per dollar spent.
 And, you earn the same rewards rate at The Ritz-Carlton locations, a hotel partner of Marriott.

-Meanwhile, the Marriott Rewards® Premier card also allows you to earn 2 points per dollar spent on airfare purchased directly with an airline, car rentals and dining.
+Meanwhile, the Marriott Rewards® Premier card also allows you to earn 2 points per dollar spent on airfare purchased directly with an airline, car rentals, and dining.
 Few branded credit cards allow cardmembers to earn more than 1 point per dollar on purchases that don’t fall under that brand.
-This means that you can use the card for travel and dining to earn more points toward free hotel nights.
+This means that you can use the card for travel and dining to earn more points toward complimentary hotel nights.